Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Introduction

-Intuitively, generative models should be capable of inferring and detecting the incomplete state spontaneously, rather than relying on externally manual guidance~\cite{Hu_2023_CVPR, Graikos_2024_CVPR}.
-Motivated by this, we pose a central question: \textit{‘Can we empower the model with the ability to perceive missing states on its own?’} In light of this, we exploit a long neglected and underexplored property of generative models in medical imaging, i.e., \textbf{‘\textit{completeness perception}’}, to enhance flexibility and generalizability under arbitrary missing MRI conditions, as illustrated in Fig.~\ref{motivation} (a).
+Intuitively, generative models should be capable of inferring and detecting the incomplete state spontaneously, rather than relying on externally provided manual guidance~\cite{Hu_2023_CVPR, Graikos_2024_CVPR}.
+Motivated by this, we pose a central question: \textit{Can we empower the model with the ability to perceive missing states on its own?} In light of this, we exploit an underexplored property of generative models in medical imaging, i.e., \textbf{‘\textit{completeness perception}’}, to enhance flexibility and generalizability under arbitrary missing MRI conditions, as illustrated in Fig.~\ref{fig:teaser_a}.
 Our fundamental insight is to enable the generative model to recognize the fine-grained incomplete state information in a self-perceptive manner, and to leverage this understanding as internal prompts to guide the generation process.
-We hypothesize that, for diffusion models, such self-guided prompts may serve as an effective alternative to manually defined masks, and potentially offer even stronger guidance signals (Fig.~\ref{motivation} (b)).
-The main reason lies in the fact that this self-perceptive strategy encourages the model to learn both global and local anatomical structures and lesion patterns at coarse and fine levels, thus enabling more semantically coherent generation of the missing MRI regions during synthesis (Fig.~\ref{motivation} (c)(d))~\cite{liang2022self, Huang_Chen_Jiang_Gao_Zhang_Chen_Wang_2025}.
+We hypothesize that, for diffusion models, such self-guided prompts may serve as an effective alternative to manually defined masks, and potentially offer even stronger guidance signals (Fig.~\ref{fig:teaser_b}).
+The main reason lies in the fact that this self-perceptive strategy encourages the model to learn both global and local anatomical structures and lesion patterns at coarse and fine levels, thus enabling more semantically coherent generation of the missing MRI regions during synthesis (Figs.~\ref{fig:teaser_c},~\ref{fig:teaser_d})~\cite{liang2022self}.